html2rss/html2rss-web/README.md

 ### Runtime monitoring via `GET /health_check.txt`

 It is recommended to setup a monitoring of the `/health_check.txt` endpoint.
 With that, you can find out when one of _your own_ configs break.
+The endpoint uses HTTP Basic authentication.

-First, set values for username and password with the environment variables: `HEALTH_CHECK_USERNAME` and `HEALTH_CHECK_PASSWORD`. html2rss-web will generate a random username and password on each start if these variables are not set.
+First, set values for username and password with the environment variables: `HEALTH_CHECK_USERNAME` and `HEALTH_CHECK_PASSWORD`.
+If these variables are not set, html2rss-web will generate a random username and password on each start.

 An authenticated `GET /health_check.txt` request will be responded with: